hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 | PUT | Replaces target resource with data part of the HTTP request payload |
 | DELETE | Removes the resource |

+### Authorization through OAuth2 Client Credential Workflow
+The client's application can issue a REST API request using the access token as the bearer of the token.
+The client can obtain this access token from the authorization API end point, after the client successfully authenticate through an associated customer's application credential (client-id and client-secret).
+This application credential is created by the DSCC user who has the permission to access resources (such as controllers, volumes etc.) under the DSCC instances.
+This access token expiration time, by default, is set for 7200 seconds (2 hours).
+When the resource server sees this expired access token, it returns 0x401 response (not authorized).
+The client must then reauthenticate using the associated client-id and client-secret to obtain the next access-token to use for the next REST API request.